 Better Cotton garments are labelled with the Better Cotton logo and the labelling means that the garment is within the Better Cotton system.
 Today Better Cotton is not traceable and it is not possible to define the exact percentage of Better Cotton that a garment contains, since the system allows Better Cotton to be mixed with conventionally grown cotton.
 However, when buying a Better Cotton garment, you support the initiative and its long term commitment for worldwide transformation.

-Lindex garments labelled with Organic Cotton always contains 100% certified organic cotton.
+Lindex garments labelled with Organic Cotton always contains 100 per cent certified organic cotton.
 Garments labelled Organic Cotton Blend contains certified organic cotton mixed with Better Cotton and conventional cotton and the share of organic cotton is specified in percentage on the label.

 Global Organic Textile Standard – GOTS